mautic/documentation/en/emails/manage_emails.md

 The email builder is a graphical user interface to create an HTML email through the use of drag-and-drop tools.

 The email builder provides quick and convenient access to assets, landing pages, and other extra fields which are considered important or commonly used.
+All those are accessible via tokens in format `{component=item}`, for example `{contactfield=company}`.
+A drop-down with options will appear when you type `{` character and you can search for the right token by typing its name.
+For example if you type `{comp`, it will suggest the right token for the Company Contact Field and you can select it via keyboard or by clicking on it.

+A token can have a default value for cases when the contact doesn't have the value known.
+The default value can be specified after `|` character like this: {contactfield=company|Default text}.

+Tokens can be used also for the Subject line, but there is no drop-down.
+You'll have to type it yourself or select it in the email body and copy-paste it to the subject field.

 ### Base64 Encoded Images